openstack/training-guides/doc/upstream-training/source/19-training-contribution-process.rst

 ============================

 - Talking in the IRC channel
-- Follow and participate in project related mail threads in the mailing list
+- Following and participating in project related mail threads in the mailing list
 - Attending regular meetings
 - Filing, fixing, and triaging bugs
 - Filing a blueprint/spec